Coledale railway station

 Coledale railway station is a heritage-listed railway station located on the South Coast railway line in New South Wales, Australia.
 It serves the seaside village of Coledale opening in July 1902.
 The station building was built in 1915 when the line was duplicated.

 Platforms and services

 Coledale has one island platform with two faces.
-It is serviced by NSW TrainLink South Coast line services travelling between Waterfall and Port Kembla.
+It is serviced by Sydney Trains South Coast line services travelling between Waterfall and Port Kembla.
 Some peak hour and late night services operate to Sydney Central, Bondi Junction and Kiama.